-- Create a Current Profile: This is the categories of the framework core.
+- Create a Current Profile: This is the category of the framework core.

 - Create a Target Profile: Here, you will have to determine the outcome that you desire.
 You should also include external stakeholders of your business.

-- Analyze and Prioritize on Gaps: This outlining the security gaps and determining the risks that they have to your success.
+- Analyze and Prioritize on Gaps: This outlines the security gaps and determines the risks that they have to your success.

 - Implementing an Action Plan: You will have to address any security gaps that you have up with.
 You will also have to monitor them until you meet your desired outcome.